 There is a cafe selling locally sourced food with an outdoor seating area to enjoy if the weather is nice.
 Next door is a shop selling souvenirs, books etc.

-Dogs on a lead are welcome, however, there is a large off-lead walking area for dogs to enjoy.
+Dogs on a lead are welcome and there is a large off-lead walking area for dogs to enjoy.

 The Yorkshire Arboretum is a great place for a day out.
 In springtime, it’s full of colour as the trees blossom and later in the year the reds, oranges and yellows of autumn make a spectacular display.